xabbu42/Master/arbeit.md

 formula and therefore also occur with positive polarity in the other branch of the cut.
-On the other hand, adding prehistoric relations with negative families in a cut free G3s proof does not introduce prehistoric loops, as in G3s a negative family is never introduced by a $(⊃ □)$ rule and therefore has no prehistoric families itself.
+On the other hand, adding prehistoric relations with negative families in a cut free G3s proof does not introduce prehistoric cycles, as in G3s a negative family is never introduced by a $(⊃ □)$ rule and therefore has no prehistoric families itself.
 In G3s + (Cut) proofs, the subformula property (\ref{sub}) and therefore also lemma \ref{global} no longer holds.
 That means we can